soniabrami/toddmotto.github.io/_posts/2016-04-19-angular-2-authentication.md

 ### Angular 2 Authentication Service

 One question that frequents when implementing auth in Angular apps is "where does the logic go?".
 Sometimes our apps will only have one location where the login is managed and other times there will be multiple locations.
 So we're going to just be creating one Service to keep things simple.
-Now using Angular 2, we're going to be creating an `AuthService` and mark it as `@Injectable()` so we can dependency inject it wherever we want.
+Now using Angular 2, we're going to be creating an `AuthService` and mark it as `@Injectable()` so we can dependency inject it wherever we want:

 {% highlight javascript %}
 // services/auth.service.ts